StetHD/billiards-at-nyu/README.md

 a document in another connection to establish a sort of relational link, or to store documents of another collection inside of a document, but storing ids is not directly supported by mongo and storing documents does not allow for circular references.
-Therefore, I will be looking to work with a database built around relations, neo4j, using the cypher query language and the Node- Neo4j module.
+Therefore, I will be looking to work with a graph database, neo4j, using the cypher query language and the Node-Neo4j module.

 - In page server-client communication (tbd with research)